 Once you have determined what areas of your guest bathroom could use more light or an updated look, it’s now time to enjoy choosing lighting fixtures!
 Take cues from your bathroom decor, like the photo above from Green Tile Installer.
 Modern bathroom light fixtures with minimal detailing and sleek profiles look beautiful with designer tile, quartz, and granite countertop materials and can bring a refined and minimalist look to your bathroom.

 Traditional guest bathrooms with intricate wood detailing, like the one at the beginning of this post from Christine Markatos Design, have classic and natural features that could benefit from elegant traditional bath lighting fixtures.

 While the appeal of lighting is usually for a functional purpose of illuminating your bathroom for safety and bathing, you can also use lighting to create a mood, as seen in the above photo from Gardner Mohr Architects.
 Creative guest bathroom lighting ideas such as placing sconces at your mirror or installing dimmable recessed lighting can add ambiance and are wonderful for guests who may need a variety of lighting options.

-Several lighting stores and online stores like Lamps Plus have lighting collections to help you choose fixtures that go together.
-Consider this option to choose ceiling fixtures, wall mounted fixtures, pendants, and wall sconces that will all compliment your bathroom decor.
+Several online lighting stores like Lamps Plus have lighting collections to help you choose fixtures that go together.
+Consider bathroom lighting collections to choose ceiling fixtures, wall mounted fixtures and more that will all coordinate the look of your bathroom.